francescosacco/HardwareLibrary/README.md

 # HardwareLibrary
 Hardware Libraries for Altium.

-* 2018-11-30 - Add two models of 74AHC(T)125, and second model of 74ABT126 and second model of 74ABT125 at Nexperia library.
+* 2018-11-30 - Add two models of 74AHC(T)125,  two models of 74AHC(T)126 , and second model of 74ABT126 and second model of 74ABT125 at Nexperia library.
   * Add two models of 74AHC(T)125 (Quad.
+Buffer 3-State) at Nexperia library.
+  * Add two models of 74AHC(T)126 (Quad.
 Buffer 3-State) at Nexperia library.
   * Add second model of 74ABT125 (Quad.
 Buffer 3-State) at Nexperia library.
   * Add second model of 74ABT126 (Quad.
 Buffer 3-State) at Nexperia library.